Get an idea of the Docker Container.

 Configuration Simplification: Docker can run on any platform with the help of its configuration without the actual overhead of a virtual machine.

 It allows you to put the configuration file into the code and pass environment variables to cater to different environments.
 So that one docker image could be used in a different environment.

 Code Management: The code travels through a different environment in its journey from development to production.

-Each environment is having slight variation than the other.
+Each environment is having a slight variation than the other.
 Docker eliminates this difference by providing a consistent environment, making the development and coding so much more comfortable.

-Docker images being immutable they come with the advantage of having zero change in application environment from dev to production.
+Docker images being immutable, they come with the advantage of having zero change in application environment from dev to production.

 Improved Development Productivity: The two essential objectives in the development ecosystem, is to have the development environment replicate as close as possible to the production environment and next goal to get quality code delivered as soon as possible.

 The other goal is achieved as we use the Docker’s shared volume for the application code to be available to the container from the host.
-This allows the developer to edit the source code from his platform and editor which will reflect on the running environment inside the Docker.
+This allows the developer to edit the source code from his platform and editor, which will reflect on the running environment inside the Docker.

-Debugging Capabilities: Docker provides numerous tools that work well with containers, with the ability to insert checkpoints within containers and also different containers which are quite essential while testing applications.
+Debugging Capabilities: Docker provides numerous tools that work well with containers, with the ability to insert checkpoints within containers and also different containers, which are quite essential while testing applications.

-Rapid Deployment: Docker containers can be created quite quickly which achieved as containers are not booting up an OS but just running the application.
+Rapid Deployment: Docker containers can be created quite quickly, which achieved as containers are not booting up an OS but just running the application.